Ethan101Potter/lnsc-ecommerce/README.md

 ---
 ---
-> 🚀 This project is maintained by [Siratim Labs](https://github.com/siratimlabs), a collaborative developer team focused on building innovative technology proposals and systems for modern businesses.
+> 🚀 This project is maintained by [Siratim Labs], a collaborative developer team focused on building innovative technology proposals and systems for modern businesses.

 *Copyright © 2025 Siratim Labs*